rafaelkaufmann/q-orm/README.md

 ##Notes

+- (**NEW, BREAKING**) Due to performance differences, this library now uses [bluebird](https://github.com/petkaantonov/bluebird).
+Sorry that the name remains.
+This **will** result in breaking changes for anyone using `.fail` instead of `.catch`, or any other Q-specific features.
 - All methods inherit their habitual parameters from their callback-based counterparts.
-(Behind the scenes, we use `Q.nbind`.)
+(Behind the scenes, we use `P.promisify`.)
 - This is very beta!
 Works on my application (it's been tested extensively in there), but does not have its own unit tests yet.
 - Features such as `orm.enforce`, `orm.eq`, etc. are not wrapped.
 If you need them (such as in the example), you have to `require('orm')` as well.